 Main purpose: Professional welding

-With a grade-A construction, these Timberland boots are definitely the best boots for welders who want to have top-notch comfort and protection.
+With a grade-A construction, these Timberland boots are definitely a boot for welders who want to have top-notch comfort and protection.
 They are very dependable and durable, which can easily be explained by the quality materials used for their construction, some of which are trademarked.

 For instance, the EverGuard ™ leather used for the uppers is highly protective against all abrasions and punctures, while the insoles are anatomically contoured to provide the utmost support to your arches.
 I like the very supportive and cushiony footbeds, made from a closed-cell polyurethane, to avoid feet fatigue.